adrianer/EZ-Wave/README.md

+# Updates / News

+06-07-2016: We have added the ability to send and receive beams.
+Beams are used to wake-up battery powered devices.
+Receiving Beams: packet_sink_impl.cc now extracts beam frames.
+They show up in your Wireshark captures too!
+Sending Beams: preamble_impl.cc is modified to send an arbitrary number of continuous beam frames to wake up a target.
+This is specified by utlizing the 8 byte header appended to a Z-Wave frame sent to the gnuradio Z-Wave transmitter.
+Byte 0 is still used to identify the frame as a Z-Wave encapsulation frame.
+Byte 1 indicates the number of beam frames sent before the encapsulated frame is sent.
+Byte 2 is used to specify the target NodeID to wake-up.
+The remaining bytes are still 0x00.
+Regarding the number of beam frames, we use 250 for long continuous beams and 75 for short continuous beams.

 # EZ-Wave
 EZ-Wave: Tools for Evaluating and Exploiting Z-Wave Networks using Software-Defined Radios.
 The tools depend heavily on a modified form of the Scapy-Radio Z-Wave gnuRadio transciever (https://bitbucket.org/cybertools/scapy-radio/overview).
 A special thanks goes out to the Scapy-Radio guys for providing this useful tool to the public, which also sports modules for Bluetooth and Zigbee for those interested in such things.